kevinloeffler/opendata-hackathon/readme.md

 ## Components 🧩
 1) AI model that predicts future fill levels based on historic data
 2) Pathfinding algorithm that finds the optimal order of recycling stations based on the predicted fill levels and location
-3) Visualise optimal route with a web app
+3) Visualization of the optimal route via a web app

 ## Our Result 🤗
-This is how our application would be used:
+This is how our application can be used:
 1. The user enters the web app via the browser and sees the location of all glass containers that are equipped with sensors.
 ![Start Page](./assets/start-page.png)
 2. On the left side the user can set values that steer the calculation of the path finding algorithm and the prediction: